-Every WordPress user hears about robots.txt file and often, it is used in their default functionalities, without any changes.
-Though the default version works well, but modifying it will give better advantage – SEO advantage 😉 .
+Every WordPress user hears about the robots.txt file and often, it is used in their default functionalities, without any changes.
+Though the default version works well but modifying it will give a better advantage – SEO advantage ;).

 Robots.txt is a web standard developed by Robots Exclusion Protocol (REP) to regulate the behavior of robots and search engine indexing.

-In short, if there are certain pages on the site which shouldn’t be accessed and indexed by search engines, the robots.txt file is used to ensure they don’t.
+In short, if there are certain pages on the site that shouldn’t be accessed and indexed by search engines, the robots.txt file is used to ensure they don’t.

-Also, do remember that it is not mandatory for search engines to adhere the commands given in the robots.txt file.
-The search engines may choose to bypass them, but usually they don’t.
+Also, do remember that it is not mandatory for search engines to adhere to the commands given in the robots.txt file.
+The search engines may choose to bypass them, but usually, they don’t.